 Dr. DuPéré achieves buttock augmentation with two distinct techniques, often combined for optimal results: buttock implants and Brazilian butt lift.

 Buttock implants come in various shapes and sizes.
-Dr. DuPéré uses American-made Spectrum Medical and Brazilian-made Silimed/Sientra products.
-The former implants are made of solid yet very soft silicone material that feels like a very soft gummy-bear candy and which are carvable.
-The latter implants (Brazilian-made) are made of silicone polymer gel.
+Some of the Implants Dr. DuPéré uses are made of solid yet very soft silicone material that feels like a very soft gummy-bear candy and are carvable.
+Others are made of silicone polymer gel.

 Dr. DuPéré inserts implants via a 5- to 7-cm incision within the crease between the buttocks.
 The scar is easily camouflaged in the shadow of this crease.